 Santa Clara FULL DAY (1 hour from Canopy Lodge)

-Today is an exciting day—after an early breakfast, we head to the Pacific Lowlands to Juan Hombron and Santa Clara.
+Today is an exciting day—after an early breakfast, we head to Juan Hombron and Santa Clara in the ecologically distinct Pacific lowlands.
 We will drive to the west of El Valle and down towards the coast, stopping at any spots along the way that look promising for butterflies.
-Our first “planned” stop with be the road to Juan Hombron where we will check the forest and pasture edges for skippers, metalmarks, hairstreaks and tigerwings.
+Our first “planned” stop will be the road to Juan Hombron where we will check the forest and pasture edges for skippers, metalmarks, hairstreaks and tigerwings.
 After checking the roadsides, we head to Santa Clara and a beach house where we will enjoy our picnic lunch while watching the waves come ashore.
 The road in front of the beach house is bordered by forest and fields and offers excellent habitat for butterflies.
 After our day of butterflying in the lowlands we had back to El Valle.

 This afternoon is a good opportunity for us to visit the ever-popular El Valle artisan market in the center of town.
 It is a great place to find hand-made Panamanian products and souvenirs.
 As the last of the sun’s rays fade for the day, we will enjoy a lovely evening, reviewing today’s butterflies with appetizers before dinner.
 DINNER AT CANOPY LODGE.

 Altos del Maria FULL DAY (1 hour from Canopy Lodge)

 After breakfast we will load-up in 4×4 vehicles for the drive to Altos del Maria, a private gated community just to the east of El Valle.
 This higher elevation (over 3000′) cloud forest offers great scenery and some different butterfly species to search out.
 Butterflying here will be along hilly, gravel and paved roads.
 We will enjoy a picnic lunch at a lake and explore a trail along a creek, if weather permits.